Wild-card Stars force Game 7 against Calgary with 4-2 win

+DALLAS (AP)Joe Pavelski and the Dallas Stars were skating with urgency in the third period.
+If not, it could easily have been their last one of the season.

-DALLAS (AP) — Miro Heiskanen scored the go-ahead goal late in the second period for the Dallas Stars, who recovered after blowing an early two-goal lead and beat the Calgary Flames 4-2 on Friday night to force a deciding Game 7 in their first-round Western Conference series.
+Miro Heiskanen scored the go-ahead goal late in the second period and the Stars recovered after blowing an early two-goal lead, beating the Calgary Flames 4-2 on Friday night to force a deciding Game 7 in their first-round Western Conference series.

+”The message was we’ve got to have a good third.
+We haven’t always had good thirds at times with the lead, and we wanted to kind of try to turn that,” Pavelski said. ”The other night, they came out hard in the third and we didn’t handle it well enough.
+And tonight was one of those situations where I think everyone bought in.
+We took a step in the right direction of doing it.”

+Calgary was in position to close out the wild-card Stars after a 3-1 home win in Game 5 on Wednesday night, when the Pacific Division champions scored all of their goals in the third period.

 The first goal in these playoffs for Heiskanen came on a 40-foot shot with a bunch of traffic in front of Flames goalie Jacob Markstrom.
 That came with 2:28 left in the second period, in which both teams scored twice.

+”We went after them instead of sitting back. … That was one of our better third periods of the year, and it was a timely one,” Michael Raffl said.

+”That was NHL playoff hockey at its best.
+That was a great hockey game,” coach Rick Bowness said. ”Both teams, both goalies, were great.”

-The series wraps up Sunday night in Calgary, where the Flames last hosted a Game 7 in 2006 and lost their first-round series to Anaheim.
-This is the third consecutive playoffs that the Stars will play a Game 7 — they beat Colorado in the second round in the NHL bubble in Canada two seasons ago, and lost at St. Louis in a second-round series that went the full distance in 2019.
+Calgary will host a Game 7 for the first time since 2006, when it lost its first-round series to Anaheim.
+This is the third consecutive playoffs that the Stars will play a Game 7 – they beat Colorado in the second round in the NHL bubble in Canada two seasons ago, and lost at St. Louis in a second-round series that went the full distance in 2019.

+”We have a confident group,” Pavelski said. ”Every game’s been tight, been competitive and fun to play in.”

-Roope Hintz and Michael Raffl also scored for the wild-card Stars, and Tyler Seguin added an empty-netter in the final minute.
+Roope Hintz and Raffl also scored for Dallas, and Tyler Seguin added an empty-netter in the final minute.
 Jake Oettinger, their 23-year-old goalie who had never started a playoff game before this series, stopped 36 shots.

 Markstrom also had 36 saves.

-Pacific Division champion Calgary had tied the game at 2 with 8:01 left in the second period on a goal by Mikael Backlund, which came 1 second after the end of what officially went down as another unsuccessful power play in this series when both teams have struggled with a man advantage.
+Calgary tied the game at 2 with 8:01 left in the second period on a goal by Mikael Backlund, which came 1 second after the end of what officially went down as another unsuccessful power play in this series when both teams have struggled with a man advantage.

 That made the Flames 0 for 2 on the power play in the game, to match Dallas at 2 for 21 in the series.